 Moses continues reminding the people of Israel what the previous generation of Israelites did. sinned against Yahweh Alternate translation: "we have rebelled against Yahweh by disobeying him" we will follow Alternate translation: "we will obey" to attack the hill country Here the metonym "hill country" represents the people that live there.
-Alternate translation: "to attack the people who live in the hill country" (See: Metonymy) ULT 41 Then you answered and said to me, 'We have sinned against Yahweh; we will go up and fight, and we will follow all that Yahweh our God has commanded us to do.'
-Every man among you put on his weapons of war, and you were ready to attack the hill country.
+Alternate translation: "to attack the people who live in the hill country" (See: Metonymy) ULT 41 And you answered and said to me, 'We have sinned against Yahweh; we shall go up and fight, according to all that Yahweh our God has commanded us.'
+And {every} man girded on his weapons of war, and regarded it as easy to go up to the hill {country}.
 UST 41 Then your ancestors replied, 'We have sinned; we have disobeyed Yahweh.
 So we will go and attack the people who live in that land, just as Yahweh our God has commanded us to do.'
 And each of their men put on his weapons, and they thought that it would be easy to invade the hill country. for I will not be with you, and you will be defeated by your enemies If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
-Alternate translation: "your enemies will defeat you because I will not be with you" (See: Active or Passive) ULT 42 Yahweh said to me, 'Say to them, "Do not attack and do not fight, for I will not be with you, and you will be defeated by your enemies.'
+Alternate translation: "your enemies will defeat you because I will not be with you" (See: Active or Passive) ULT 42 And Yahweh said to me, 'Say to them, "Do not go up and do not fight, and you will not be defeated before the face of your enemies, because I will not be among you.'
 UST 42 But Yahweh said to me, 'Tell them, "Do not go there and attack those people, because I will not go with you, and if you go, you can be sure that your enemy will defeat you."
 General Information:

 Moses continues to speak to the people of Israel. attacked the hill country The metonym "hill country" stands for the people who live there.
-Alternate translation: "attacked the people who live in the hill country" (See: Metonymy) ULT 43 I spoke to you in this way, but you did not listen.
-You rebelled against the commandment of Yahweh; you were arrogant and attacked the hill country.
+Alternate translation: "attacked the people who live in the hill country" (See: Metonymy) ULT 43 And I spoke to you, but you did not listen.
+And you rebelled against the mouth of Yahweh, and you were arrogant and went up to the hill {country}.
 UST 43 So I said that to your ancestors, but they did not want to listen to what I said.
 They again rebelled against what Yahweh commanded them to do.
 Their soldiers proudly marched up into that hill country. chased you like bees A "bee" is a small, flying insect that flies in large groups and stings people who threaten them.
 This means that so many Amorites attacked the Israelite soldiers that they had to leave the battle.
 (See: Simile and Translate Unknowns) Seir This is the name of a piece of land.
 (See: How to Translate Names) Hormah This is the name of a city.
-(See: How to Translate Names) struck you down Alternate translation: "killed many of your soldiers" ULT 44 But the Amorites, who lived in that hill country, came out against you and chased you like bees, and struck you down in Seir, as far as Hormah.
+(See: How to Translate Names) struck you down Alternate translation: "killed many of your soldiers" ULT 44 And the Amorites, who lived in that hill {country}, came out to meet you and chased you like the bees do, and struck you down in Seir, as far as Hormah.
 UST 44 Then the men of the Amor people group who lived in that region came out of their towns and attacked those soldiers.
 They chased your ancestors' soldiers like a swarm of bees would chase a person, and they pursued their men south from Edom and defeated them at the city of Hormah.
 General Information: